 When to see your doctor

 See your doctor if you notice any symptoms.
-Sometimes LP can be mistaken for other skin conditions, including lichen sclerosus, so it’s important to get the right diagnosis and treatment.
-If you are diagnosed with LP, you will need to have regular, ongoing check-ups with your doctor to monitor your condition.
+Sometimes lichen planus can be mistaken for other skin conditions, including lichen sclerosus, so it’s important to get the right diagnosis and treatment.
+If you are diagnosed with lichen planus, you will need to have regular, ongoing check-ups with your doctor to monitor your condition.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.